-Keep in mind, though, that the Best Times to Visit Disney World aren't just about the crowds; park hours and special events count too.
-For example, during the least-crowded weeks, the theme parks close early; whereas at peak times, The Magic Kingdom stays open until midnight, with extra fireworks and parades.
+Some people will definitely want to visit when crowds and prices are at a minimum.
+For others, the best time to visit Disney World isn't just about the crowds; park hours and special events count, too.
+Keep in mind that during the least-crowded weeks, the theme parks close early; at peak times, The Magic Kingdom stays open until midnight, with extra fireworks and parades.

 Below are the periods of lowest, moderate, and highest attendance.
 Unsurprisingly, the school year schedule is the main influence.

 Most Crowded Times at Disney World